ty-anderson/python_quickstart/docs/Docker/intro.md

 - Docker is what runs cloud services.
 For example, if we spin up a resource in Azure, it's probably running on Docker.
 - Fixes the issue of "it runs on my machine" for development (reproducible environment).
 - Containers are isolated from the host machine, which makes it more secure.
+- **Extremely stable and reproducible environments.**

 **Docker is great for both development and production.**

 ## What is Docker?

 Docker is a utility that hosts other programs in their own containers.
 Think of a container like an ultra-light weight version of a virtual machine.

 The difference between a VM and a container:

 - VM's require allocating a chunk of a computer's hardware resources to its own kernel and OS.
 - A container can share the kernel and user space.